jdiazmore/one/README.md

 # one
-Stuff for testing, code examples and so on.
+Just for testing, code examples and so on.